iambpn/go-BTSC-template/README.md

 ## Usage:

-Clone this project and replace with `github.com/iambpn/go-http-template` with go mod's module name.
+Clone this project and find and replace all instance of `github.com/iambpn/go-http-template` with your go module name.

 ## Commands: